richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

 Here’s the truth table for the full adder:

 ![Full Adder Truth Table](f1-truthtable.png)

-To accommodate for the extra bit, two `MUX` components are added and

 The wiring for the full adder looks like this: